MicrosoftDocs/learn/learn-pr/language/vue-cli-components/includes/9-events-exercise.md

 ## Add the display template

 With the code added, we can turn our attention to the display.
-You want to have a drop-down list for cabin selection, and a button to book the trip.
+We want to have a drop-down list for cabin selection, and a button to book the trip.
 The button will call the `bookCabin` function that you created earlier.

 1. Open *src/components/BookingForm.vue* if it's not already open.
 1. Add the following code inside the `<template>` tags to create the display: